 Yes.
 Due to the tremendous interest in the Learn2Play Program, in order to best facilitate soccer activities and maximize enjoyment, multiple sessions will be required on Saturdays.
-Signups are still ongoing.
-This Spring we were able to utilize more space at the Enfield Annex fields making it only two sessions.

 The Learn2Play Program will consist of boys and girls that are ages 3 and 4 yrs old.
 We will be dividing the sessions by age.
-With multiple sessions, it would not make sense to place 3-year-olds with 5-year-olds, especially in scrimmage game scenarios.
+With multiple sessions, we will try to group the children into age-appropriate groups.
 We plan on scheduling the younger children for the earlier sessions and the older children for the later sessions.

 We recognize that it would be most convenient to have all of your children play in the same session.
 We will be dividing the sessions by age.
 If they are close in age, we will do our best to accommodate them in the same session.
-We will try and avoid situations where your youngest child plays in the 1st session and then your older child has to wait for a couple of hours to play in the 4th session.
+We will try and avoid situations where your youngest child plays in the 1st session and then your older child has to wait for the 2nd session.

 Although you can get your child’s equipment at any place of your choosing, Dick’s Sporting Goods usually has some good package deals for youth soccer.
 In the past, they offered promotions where you can get a soccer package that includes a pair of cleats, shin guards, and a soccer ball for about $40.
 There may be some upcoming discounts closer to the start of Soccer in Connecticut, so stay tuned to the website and your email for information from ESA on this.